udippant/base-drafts/draft-ietf-quic-qpack.md

 entry which has already been dropped, it MUST treat this as a connection error of type `HTTP_QPACK_ENCODER_STREAM_ERROR`.

-## Avoiding Head-of-Line Blocking in HTTP/QUIC {#overview-hol-avoidance}
+## Avoiding Head-of-Line Blocking in HTTP/QWIK {#overview-hol-avoidance}

-Because QUIC does not guarantee order between data on different streams, a header block might reference an entry in the dynamic table that has not yet been received.
+Because QWIK does not guarantee order between data on different streams, a header block might reference an entry in the dynamic table that has not yet been received.